kahnchana/RNN/README.md

 4) Run in terminal: test.lua -checkpoint checkpoints/checkpoint_final.t7

 You should get the accuracy.
-But the accuracy keeps coming as zero.
-I can't figure out whats wrong.

 ## Dependencies: